shinelikastar/star-site-1.0/README.md

   - [ ] Smaller circles as well
   - [x] Subheadings are not expanded unless `active`
 - [ ] Implement escape hatch
-  - [ ] Style with slightly smnaller font-size
+  - [ ] Style with slightly smaller font-size
   - [ ] Add `Back to top` link
   - [ ] Some kind of fun button!
   - [ ] Use `Redirect` routing component